CommonAccord/Cmacc-Org/Doc/G/ABA-HR-Business-MCC/ClauseLibrary01.md

 RemediatingAdverseImpacts.RightToTerminate.Ti=Right to Immediate Termination

-RemediatingAdverseImpacts.RightToTerminate.sec=Notwithstanding any other provision of this Agreement, this Agreement may be immediately [cancelled] [avoided] by Buyer under {BuyerRemedy.2.5.Xnum}, without providing a cure period, if Supplier has engaged in a Zero Tolerance Activity.
-A “Zero Tolerance Activity” shall be any of the following activities if they were not disclosed promptly by Supplier to Buyer during due diligence under Section {RemediatingAdverseImpacts.NoticeOfViolation.Xnum}: (a) activities that would cause Buyer to be the subject of prosecution or sanction under civil or commercial laws whether national, regional or international; (b) activities that would expose Buyer to criminal liability; (c) activities prohibited by the Foreign Corrupt Practices Act of 1977 (as amended); (d) instances where it becomes apparent that Supplier cannot, in the absence of assistance from Buyer under Section {RemediatingAdverseImpacts.RemediationPlan.2.Xnum}, perform this Agreement without material or repeated violation of Schedule P; and (e) others specified in Schedule P.   Such termination shall be effectuated in compliance with Section {RemediatingAdverseImpacts.RemediationPlan.6.Xnum} on responsible exit.
+RemediatingAdverseImpacts.RightToTerminate.sec=Notwithstanding any other provision of this Agreement, this Agreement may be immediately [cancelled] [avoided] by Buyer under {BuyerRemedy.2.5.Xnum}, without providing a cure period, if Supplier has engaged in a {_Zero_Tolerance_Activity}.
+A “{DefT.Zero_Tolerance_Activity}” shall be any of the following activities if they were not disclosed promptly by Supplier to Buyer during due diligence under Section {RemediatingAdverseImpacts.NoticeOfViolation.Xnum}: (a) activities that would cause Buyer to be the subject of prosecution or sanction under civil or commercial laws whether national, regional or international; (b) activities that would expose Buyer to criminal liability; (c) activities prohibited by the Foreign Corrupt Practices Act of 1977 (as amended); (d) instances where it becomes apparent that Supplier cannot, in the absence of assistance from Buyer under Section {RemediatingAdverseImpacts.RemediationPlan.2.Xnum}, perform this Agreement without material or repeated violation of Schedule P; and (e) others specified in Schedule P.   Such termination shall be effectuated in compliance with Section {RemediatingAdverseImpacts.RemediationPlan.6.Xnum} on responsible exit.

 RemediatingAdverseImpacts.RightToTerminate.=[G/Z/Base]